watson-developer-cloud/text-to-speech-java/README.md

   $ cf push
   ```

-   See the full [Getting Started][getting_started] documentation for more
-   details, including code snippets and references.

 ## Running locally

   The application uses the WebSphere Liberty profile runtime as its server,
   so you need to download and install the profile as part of the steps below.

-1. Copy the credentials from your `text-to-speech-service` service in Bluemix to
+1. Copy the credentials from your `text-to-speech-service-standard` service in Bluemix to
    `DemoServlet.java`.
 You can use the following command to see the
    credentials: